 Purpose-driven leadership and artist-inspired social innovation.

-The combined artists around the world have 2 billion followers.
-Artists can be amazing role models and start forces of good.
+Combined, artists around the world have 3 billion followers.
+Artists can be fantastic role models and start forces of good.

 Artists can also lead social entrepreneurship and social innovation.
 For example, invest the streaming royalty revenues of a “song” in a social enterprise.

-Or ignite the crowdfunding campaign for a good cause that is backed/supported by the artist.
+Or ignite the crowdfunding campaign for a good cause backed/supported by the artist.
 With passion and love.

 You will get 1-2 editions per month.
 Pure content.
 No ads or spam.